The AR-15 is one of the most popular and talked-about semi-auto rifles, but not many people know that it was originally derived from the AR-10.

-This design resulted in a small arm that was over 1 lb lighter than other infantry rifles of the day, and significantly easier to control in automatic fire.
+This design resulted in a small arm that was over one-pound lighter than other infantry rifles of the day, and significantly easier to control in automatic fire.

-The AR-10 is air-cooled, and gas operated and fires the NATO standardized 7.62x51mm cartridge in a 20-round detachable box magazine.
+The AR-10 is air-cooled, gas-operated, and fires the NATO standardized 7.62x51mm cartridge in a 20-round detachable box magazine.